 Brian Norton is a Partner in the Litigation Practice Group and a member of the Firm's Executive Committee.

-- Defending a large private home improvement chain and its owner against claims for breach of contract, unjust enrichment and promissory estoppel.
+Successfully defending Menard Inc. and John Menard against multi-billion dollar claims for breach of contract, unjust enrichment and promissory estoppel.

-- Successfully represented a large privately-held food company and its Board of Directors, officers and majority shareholders in two lawsuits involving a former officer and minority shareholder.
-These suits involved claims of fraud, breach of fiduciary duty, shareholder oppression, breach of contract, tortious interference with business expectation, and specific performance of a buy-sell agreement, culminating in a six-week jury trial and three bench trials.
+Successfully representing Link Snacks, Inc. and its Board of Directors, officers and majority shareholders in three lawsuits involving the termination and buy-out of a former officer and minority shareholder.
+These suits involved both claims of fraud, breach of fiduciary duty, shareholder oppression, breach of contract, tortious interference with business expectation, and specific performance of a buy-sell agreement, culminating in a six-week jury trial and three bench trials.

 - Martindale-Hubbell legal ability/ethical standards rating (“A-V”) - Highest possible rating